Commands

 fspec show-feature login --format=json

-Delete Features by Tag
+Delete Features By Tag

 Options:

-• --tag=<tag> - Tag to match (required)
+• --tag=<tag> Tag to match (required)

-• --dry-run - Preview deletion without actually deleting
+• --dry-run Preview without deleting

 Examples: